 Jumbo Droppers

 These jumbo droppers are the best for our outdoor play!
-These are perfect for little hands to strengthen small muscles, which will help with handwriting, opening snack containers, and other self-help skills.
+These are perfect for developing small muscles in little hands, which will help with handwriting, opening snack containers, and other self-help skills.
+This is one of my

 Lacing Beads